TempleEight/temple-docs/TempleEight/docs/introduction.md

 **Temple** is a software framework for automatically generating routine microservices based on a high level DSL, leaving you to focus on the business logic specific to your system.

-Write a specification of your system in a **TempleFile**, and Temple will:
+Write a specification of your system in a **Templefile**, and Temple will:

 * Generate server code in a language of your choice for applying CRUD operations, for each service 👩‍💻